 One of DesignHammer’s core values is healthy living.
-Life in the CoVID-19 world is a challenge for many, so to help encourage our team members on their wellness and fitness journeys, we turned to gamification.
+Life in the CoVID-19 world is a challenge for many, so to help encourage our team members along their wellness and fitness journeys, we turned to gamification.

 Several members of our team joined The Conquerer fitness challenge via My Virtual Mission, a mashup of Google Maps and a fitness tracker that maps a path along iconic trails.
 Mix in a dash of marketing charm, including fancy finisher medals and virtual postcards, and it is hard to resist the urge to stay physically active.

-Follow along with our journey, as we walk, run, bike, swim, and anything else the system will convert into miles traveled.
+Follow along with our journey, as we walk, run, bike. swim, and anything else the system will convert into miles traveled.
 If you want to follow along with Team DesignHammer, use our team link for 10% off the registration price.

 Camino de Santiago Virtual Challenge